 For 59 years the theater at 8th and Phillips welcomed audiences.

 On December 25, 1916, The Strand Theatre opened to the public.
 This Strand was the first of many names this theater used.
 At the southeast corner of 8th and Phillips, the location was pretty hoppin'.
 Just a block from the famed Cataract Hotel, and at the center of all the downtown hullabaloo.
 The Strand showed movies and had a stage for vaudeville performances.
 The first film shown to those Christmas day theater-goers was The Truant Soul.
 A silent film about a doctor with a drug problem and the headstrong nurse who would save him and become his wife.
-This sort of fare was popular at the time as popular opinion was rolling to a boil about alcohol and other substance abuse.
+This sort of fare was popular at the time as popular opinion about alcohol had rolled to a boil.
+Prohibition would become law in fewer than three weeks.

 As you can see, this image finds the theater not quite ready for action.
 The retail space to the north is still being worked on and there is no marquee yet.